mariellefoster/plots_and_projects/README.md

 ## Cape with light and sound robotics
 - So you can sweep in and out of rooms with light and fanfare

+## Catalyst:
+- App that helps with the minimum necessary motivation you need to do stuff you'd rather not